Giving Our Life Meaning

 Here it is, presented in a beautifully wrapped package, succinctly written in easy to follow words—the meaning of life.
 Do I have your attention?
 Humans have searched for the meaning of life ever since they stumbled on consciousness.
 When we are not planning for our next meal, shelter or sexual partner, we ruminate about what’s it all about, anyway.
-The ingenious human mind has constructed complex, simple and cockamamie theories over the millennia, often serving to bind peoples together, motivating them to good and evil action.
+The ingenious human mind has constructed complex, simple and cockamamie theories over the millennia.
+Shared beliefs often bind peoples together, motivating them to good and evil.

 Carl Jung mused, “The least of things with a meaning is worth more in life than the greatest of things without it.”
 We may search the giant libraries of the grandest universities, devouring philosophy from the great minds of humanity and never stumble upon the enriching gifts of meaning.

 “Hang up philosophy!
 Unless philosophy can make a Juliet…” William Shakespeare